-When it comes to attaching the fabric, or fixing the panels to the wall, try to avoid glue if possible.
+When it comes to attaching the fabric or fixing the panels to the wall, try to avoid glue if possible.
 Glue blocks up the holes in the foam and reduces its ability to absorb echo.
 Use nails, staples, or pins to do any fixing.

-4. Add something soft to the floor
+4. Add echo reducing material to the floor

 After the walls, the floor is the next largest open space in a room.
 This means that it’s also bad for reflecting sound waves, and so should be tackled next.
 That said, it’s another really easy one to solve with standard household materials.

 If you already have carpet on the floor then there’s little else you really need to do.
 Hard flooring is obviously going to be more problematic, particularly as stone, tile, and wood (the 3 most common flooring materials) are all great at reflecting sound.

 Thick, shag pile rugs are a great start if you have hard flooring in your room.
 Obviously you should cover as much floor space as possible with the rugs, but if that’s going to be a problem then ensure you focus on problem areas.

 When it comes to sound reflection, these areas will generally be the corners or edges, where the floor meets the walls.
 These places give sound waves multiple surfaces to bounce off, particularly when they’re at right angles to each other.